Palash1246/attendance-tracker-s/README.md

 ### Use a custom data file

-By default user data is written to `data.json` in the project root.
+By default, local user data is written to `data.json` in the project root when Vercel Upstash variables are not defined.
 Override this path with `DATA_FILE`:

 ```bash
 DATA_FILE=/var/data/attendance.json node server.js